martharobinson/switching_talk/PITCHME.md

 @title[Ongoing]
 #### Ongoing work

-* Balance of ON and OFF responses within each cell at each light level - STC analysis
+* What is the balance between ON and OFF responses within one light level for switching cells?

+* At what level of the retina does switching occur?

-* Extending minimal model into spatial dimensions
+* Can the minimal model explain our spatial findings?

-* Do bipolar cell terminals also switch in the mouse retina?
-    - Looking al light responses in bipolar cell terminals in mouse inner retina using GCAMP6 across different light light levels

 Note: